Analysis | Fact-checking President Biden’s second formal news conference

 Moreover, it’s misleading for Biden to suggest that the bill would have an impact on current inflation, just moments after he correctly said the impact of the bill would be in the long term.

 “Look, think of what we did on covid when we were pushing on AstraZeneca to provide more vaccines.
 Well, guess what?
 They didn’t have the machinery to be able to do it.
-I physically went to Michigan, stood there in a factory with the head of the AstraZeneca and said, ‘We’ll provide the machinery for you.’”
+I physically went to Michigan, stood there in a factory with the head of AstraZeneca and said, ‘We’ll provide the machinery for you.’”

 Oops.
 Biden visited a Pfizer plant in Michigan.
 He did invoke the Defense Production Act to provide machinery to the vaccine maker.